copperdogma/death-poc/esp32-esp32-matter-link/README.md

 **Status: ✅ COMPLETE**

-This is a **working proof-of-concept** for building Matter-enabled devices using a master/slave architecture with two ESP32 boards communicating over UART.
+This is a **working proof-of-concept** for building Matter-enabled devices using a main controller + Matter controller architecture with two ESP32 boards communicating over UART.

 ## 👉 **[START-HERE.md](START-HERE.md)** - Navigation guide for AI agents and humans